sdsu-comp526/fall25/syllabus.md

 Grading breakdown:
 - Participation (can include engagement in class, attendance, use of office hours, etc) (5%)
-- Assignment 1 (10%): due date TBD
+- Assignment 1 (10%): due date **Friday 09/12/25**, by midnight (AOE)
-- Assignment 2 (10%): due date TBD
+- Assignment 2 (10%): due date **Friday 09/26/25**, by midnight (AOE)
-- Assignment 3 (10%): due date TBD
+- Assignment 3 (10%): due date **Friday 10/03/25**, by midnight (AOE)
-- Assignment 4 (10%): due date TBD
+- Assignment 4 (10%): due date **Friday 11/07/25**, by midnight (AOE)

+AOE: Anywhere on Earth time zone.
+This time zone is 12 hours behind Coordinated Universal Time (UTC) and typically used for online submissions to accommodate people from different time zones.
+Given that this course is taught in person in the Pacific standard time, I use this not really to facilitate submissions from different time zones, but to allow people not to worry about submitting by midnight sharp.
+This does _not_ mean that I encourage people working late.
+I actually advocate for a healthy work/life balance for everyone (students and instructors alike).

-- **Midterm Project** (%20): due date TBD.
-The midterm/final project choice and proposal will need to be discussed with your teacher, before its submission.
+- **Midterm Project** (%20): The midterm/final project choice and proposal will need to be discussed with your teacher, before its submission (_not_ via email).
 Please make sure to use plenty of Office Hours to discuss your midterm/final project Proposal before submitting it.
 This project is broken down in two deadlines TBD.
 Please note that Canvas does not allow setting multiple parts with different deadlines for a given assignment.
 For the **Midterm Project**, I will set the **earliest of the two** deadlines on **Canvas**.
+    * Part 1, due **Friday 10/17/25**, by midnight (AOE): Community project analysis and proposal.
+    * Part 2, due **Friday 10/31/25**, by midnight (AOE): Community project contribution proposal and creation of an Issue.

-- **Final Project** (%35): due date TBD.
-This project is broken down in three deadlines TBD.
+- **Final Project** (%35): This project is broken down in three deadlines TBD.
 Please note that Canvas does not allow setting multiple parts with different deadlines for a given assignment.
 For the **Final Project**, I will set the **latest of the three** deadlines on **Canvas**.
+    * Part 1, due **Wednesday 11/19/25** by midnight (AOE): Creation of a Pull/Merge Request
+    * Part 2, **Friday 12/05/25**, **Monday 12/08/25** and **Wednesday 12/10/25**: In class oral presentations.
+    * Part 3, due **Wednesday 12/10/25**, by midnight (AOE): submission of Final Project Report.

 Assignments will be distributed no later than a week prior to the due date.